GeekFunkLabs/fluidpatcher/patcher/README.md

 **load_soundfont**(_soundfont_)

-Load a single soundfont, scan through all the presets in it and store them as a list of _PresetInfo_ objects in _sfpresets_.
-Also resets the synth to a default state and routes all incoming MIDI messages to channel 1.
-This function is not used to load the soundfonts in a bank file - that is handled by **load_bank()** - its purpose is for previewing the instruments in a soundfont when creating new patches or bank files.
-The soundfont is unloaded and _sfpresets_ cleared the next time **select_patch()** or **load_bank()** is called.
+Unloads all soundfonts, loads the specified soundfont, scans all its presets, and stores them as a list of _PresetInfo_ objects in _sfpresets_.
+Resets the synth to a default state and routes all incoming MIDI messages to channel 1.
 - Parameters:
   - _soundfont_: soundfont file to load
 - Returns: **True** if successful, **False** if loading fails or there are no presets